OWASP/CheatSheetSeries/cheatsheets/Software_Supply_Chain_Security.md

 Although using SAST to detect potential security in custom developed code is a widely used security technique, it can also be used on OSS components within the SSC [[2](#references)].
 As when using SAST on internally developed code, one must recognize that these tools can produce both false positives and false negatives.
 Thus, SAST results must not be accepted without manual verification and should not be interpreted as providing a comprehensive view of the project's security.
 However, as long as their limitations are understood, SAST scans can prove useful when analyzing both internally developed or OSS code.

-#### Lock File/Version Pinning
+#### Lockfile/Version Pinning

 To reduce the likelihood that a compromised or vulnerable version is unwittingly pulled into an application, one should limit the applications dependencies to a specific version that has been previously verified as legitimate and secure.
-This is commonly accomplished using lock files such as the package-lock.json file used by npm.
+This is commonly accomplished using lockfiles such as the package-lock.json file used by npm.

 ### Build Threats